sdz14/GEO2441/README.md

 print(chart);
 ```

 Now, let's replace the `???` with the relevant arguments.
-Let's plot the NDVI on the X Axis and the MSAVI on the Y Axis.
+Plot the NDVI on the X Axis and the MSAVI on the Y Axis.

 Finished product: